-Teach English in Spain in Spanish Public Schools
+Teach English in Spain in a School Setting

-ConversaSpain is a Spanish organization that cooperates with more than 150 public schools in different regions in Spain.
+ConversaSpain cooperates with more than 300 schools in the Community of Madrid, the Region of Murcia, the Community of Castilla-La Mancha, and the Community of Castilla y León.
 It offers inspiring, challenging and rewarding opportunities to potential English language assistants from all over the world.
-With ConversaSpain, native English speakers can teach English in Spain as language and cultural ambassadors in public schools in Madrid or Murcia.
+With ConversaSpain, native English speakers can teach English in Spain as Auxiliares de Conversación in public schools in Madrid, Murcia, Castilla-La Mancha or Castilla y León.
+Along the duration of the program, participants will receive support moving to Spain, health coverage, initial training, and advice.

 Speaking Spanish is not a requirement to take part in the program.
 However, participants are required to be from a country whose official language is English.
-The conditions and requirements, as well as the monthly stipend, will vary depending on the region:
+The conditions, as well as the monthly stipend, will vary depending on the region:

-The program strives to unite Language Assistants with a suitable school in which they can come together and build a strong teaching relationship.
-The relation with the schools and placements within the program are fully managed by the regional government.
+The program strives to unite Auxiliares de Conversación with a suitable public school in which they can come together and build a strong teaching relationship.
+The relation with the schools and placements within the program are fully managed by the Regional Education Authority.
 ConversaSpain provides participants with support while they teach English in Spain; from assistance during the application process to guidance through the initial move abroad and from pre-placement training to giving general advice about everyday practical matters.

-What is the ConversaSpain's Program to Teach English in Spain?
+What are the ConversaSpain Auxiliares de Conversación Programs to Teach English in Spain?

-Neil O., Language Assistant in a small town
+Neil O., Auxiliar de Conversación in a small town

 What Does the Role with ConversaSpain Entail?

-With ConversaSpain, participants teach English in Spain to students in Elementary, Middle, and/or High Schools in the public system.
+With ConversaSpain, participants teach English in Spain to students in Elementary, Middle, and/or High Schools in different regions.
 Tasks and teaching activities will vary from day-to-day; but it is a supportive role.
 Indeed, participants aren't in charge of an entire class, nor are they responsible for students' final grades or any serious disciplinary action.
-ConversaSpain are looking for truly dedicated ESL teachers who can fully embrace their role in Spain and can demonstrate their ability to do the following:
+ConversaSpain is looking for truly dedicated ESL teachers who can fully embrace their role in Spain and can demonstrate their ability to do the following:

 Teach skills in reading, writing, listening, and speaking across a variety of levels.
 Assistants may be given resources and/or a textbook but will need to generate their own activities, which include all aspects of language learning.